jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * [The Art of Unix Usability](http://www.catb.org/~esr/writings/taouu/html/ "Book link")
   * [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/ "CatB")

+__Linux makes you ritch__

+  As the 1990's went along we began to see eastablished companies adopting and using Linux. as well as the rise of commercial Linux companies.
+Of all the companies that started at that time RedHat Linux is and was the most successful.
+Most of all of the Linux distribtions started pre-2003 no longer exist or are not commercially viable.
+To illustrate this, today (August 10th 2015) RedHat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "RedHat Market Cap")

-### - The rise of commercial Linux and Linux modern Distros
+### - The Rise of Commercial Linux and Modern Linux Distros

-  As the nature of Linux grows and corporations become more invovle the value proposition of Linux begins to grow as well.
-The combination of the Linux kernel and GNU tools, plus other user tools and components became known a Linux distribution.
-The shortname became known as a Linux *distro.* Another term to be aware of is a there are different flavors or spins of Linux Distributions.
-After almost 20 years of Linux we think of all the distributions hailing from two distinct families that most distros descend from: Debian and RedHat.
+  As the nature of Linux grew and corporations become more invovled in kernel development, the value proposition of Linux begans to grow as well.
+The combination of the Linux kernel and the GNU tools, plus GUI tools became known a Linux distribution - which anyone could freely make.
+The shortname became known as a Linux *distro.* Another term to be aware of is a there are different flavors, derivatives, or spins of Linux Distributions.

+  After almost 20 years of Linux we can think of the distributions mainly hailing from two distinct families: Debian and RedHat.
 There are many other quality distributions of Linux that I don't want to leave out or paint in a bad light.
 For the purposes of this book I will focus on the two main distributions.
-You can find many other specialized Linux distributions at [http://distrowatch.org](http://distrowatch.com/ "Distro Watch")
+You can find almost all known  Linux distributions at [http://distrowatch.com](http://distrowatch.com/ "Distro Watch")

    *  [Slackware](http://www.slackware.com/info/ "Slackware")
    *  [Gentoo Linux](https://www.gentoo.org/get-started/about/ "Gentoo Linux")